FAQ

 We’re glad you want to volunteer!
 You can sign up on the Volunteer Page.

 The Austin Marathon has a great variety of opportunities for individuals, groups, and families.
-Our volunteer roles include: runner packet prep, packet pickup, information booth, start/finish line set up, food and water distribution, and more!
+Our volunteer roles include: snack bag packing, goody bag packing, runner packet pickup, shirts handout, medal handout, start/finish line set up, food and water distribution, and more!
+Sign up to learn more.

 Your time and energy benefits the Austin Marathon’s runners, spectators, and staff by providing help in a variety of areas.
 Also, your energy and enthusiasm helps encourage the runners to the finish line!
 By volunteering, you’re also supporting Austin Gives Miles, the Official Charity Program of the Austin Marathon.
 This program provides Central Texas nonprofits with the opportunity to advance community awareness while raising money to support their mission.
 Your willingness to make the Austin Marathon a successful community event also creates economic opportunities for the City of Austin and Central Texas by way of the number of runners and guests visiting Austin for the race.

-All volunteers will receive full details to help you get to your volunteer shift.
-We will send maps, driving directions, parking directions, and contact information in the week prior to your shift.
+Yes, all volunteers will receive full details to help you get to your volunteer shift.
+We will send maps, driving directions, parking directions, and contact information the week prior to your shift.

 We provide all volunteers with an official volunteer shirt and refreshments.
 Race day volunteers are provided coffee, water, and food.
 Volunteers will have access to the volunteer tents and porta potties.